 I have a CAT7 cable.
 Spec says 70 Ohm conductor DC resistance per km.
 How long distance from sensor to Electronic unit can I use this cable?
-36/70=0.51km.
-0.51km/2=250m maximum length.

 THE JUNCTION BOX (JB12)/SPLICE

 The JB12 Junction box may be used as a terminal between sensor cable and an extension cable.
 Dimensional drawing see Appendix 1.